 Where 'pin' is the GPIO compatible with the particular pin function, 'mode' is the type of PWM to generate, and 'value' is the parameter which defined the PWM pulse itself.

-Please refer to the separate document titled 'DIABLO16-4DGL-Internal-Functions.pdf' for more information on how to use the SPI functions, along with the separate document titled 'DIABLO16-
+Please refer to the separate document titled 'DIABLO16 4DGL Internal Functions' for more information on how to use the PWM functions, along with the separate document titled 'DIABLO16-Processor Datasheet'.